-Presenter agreements: All presenters must initial to confirm they have read and agree to the presenter agreements.
+Presenter agreements: All presenters must initial to confirm they have read and agreed to the presenter agreements.

 Proposal topics and audiences

-Annual Leadership Conference Proposal Topic (select only one)
+Annual Leadership Conference Focus Areas (select only one)

-- Leading DEI efforts with your teams, community partners, vendors and board members.
+- Leading DEI efforts with teams including community partners, vendors, and board members.

 Length of session (education sessions only, select one): 45 or 60 minutes

-Proposal title (10 words): Provide a succinct title that summarizes your proposal or illustrates what attendees will take away from your presentation.
+Proposal title (10 words): Provide a succinct and clear title that summarizes your proposal or illustrates what attendees will take away from your presentation.